mennaAyman/Detecting_Forbidden_Items/README.md

 ##
 # Brief Summary

 This repository aims to use TensorFlow&#39;s Object Detection API to train an object detection classifier for multiple objects on Windows or Linux.
-It is written using _TensorFlow v1.14_
+It is written using _TensorFlow v1.14_ ( required , because tf v2.x don't have some important functions for this repository )

 This readme describes every step required to get going with your own object detection classifier: